 - an infinitive verb

-- a single outcome stated as a receiver of a verb’s action
+- a single action or outcome stated as a receiver of a verb’s action

 - the magnitude of the action expressed in quantifiable terms

 - a target date or timeframe for achieving the outcome.

 SMART objectives are widely used in business, and therefore communicators should know how to set them.